 - Do you want to pay for and earn academic credit for demonstrating the learning that takes place in your internship?
 Earning credit is optional (for domestic students) and won’t affect your ability to receive pay from the employer.
 Learn more about credit options here.

-- Meet with a career counselor to develop an internship strategy.
+- Meet with a career coach to develop an internship strategy.

 - Start perusing internships to see what’s out there using resources such as HuskyJobs and attending events like Job & Internship Fairs.

 - Consider attending our Gaining Experience Employers Want workshop, offered once or twice each quarter.